-Always have a backup plan.
-If your party or campaign is particularly dependent on your campaign website, make sure your Facebook page has the most important information in case your website is blocked or censored.
-If WhatsApp is a core communication channel, be prepared to use SMS or have a backup phone tree with everyone's numbers.
-If monitoring the web traffic or online activities of your campaign staff could lead to trouble, consider using circumvention or anonymization tools like Tor Browser1, Psiphon2 or the Outline3 do-it-yourself VPN.
-Have your list of journalists at hand, and in the event of major changes in censorship or internet shutdowns, help them make that a story itself.
+Given this volatility, always have a backup plan.
+If your party or campaign is particularly dependent on your website, make sure your Facebook page has the most important information in case your website is blocked.
+If WhatsApp is a core communication channel, be prepared to use SMS or have a backup phone tree with everyone's numbers to stay in contact.